openstack-infra/zuul/doc/source/statsd.rst

 The configuration is done via environment variables STATSD_HOST and STATSD_PORT.
 They are interpreted by the statsd module directly and there is no such parameter in zuul.conf yet.
-Your init script will have to initialize both of them before launching Zuul.
+Your init script will have to initialize both of them before executing Zuul.

 Your init script most probably loads a configuration file named ``/etc/default/zuul`` which would contain the environment variables::